Becoming a Vendor

 New vendors are always welcome at the Saratoga Farmer’s Market as long as there is space.
 See the information below about becoming a vendor at the Market.

-Our current summer season is at capacity (May – Oct) – please fill out the form at the bottom of this page to join our wait list.
-Please note that we do not evaluate or accept additional vendors after the season has begun except in special circumstances.
+Our winter season (Nov – Apr) is at capacity – please fill out the form at the bottom of this page to join our wait list.

 Saratoga Farmers Market Association (SFMA) currently sponsors four local producers-only farmers’ markets.
 Please read the regulations below.